Bison Burgers

 Instructions

-• Place the meat in a bowl and combine it with the onion, spices, and olive oil.
+• Place the ground bison in a bowl and combine it with the onion, spices, and olive oil.

-• Knead well with your hands and form into 4 equal-sized patties.
+• Knead gently with your hands and form into 4 equal-sized patties.
+Avoid overmixing as the meat mixture can become tough when cooked.

-• Heat butter in a skillet and cook patties until browned on both sides.
+• Heat butter in a cast iron skillet and cook patties until browned on both sides, around 8-9 minutes, or until the meat reaches an internal temperature of 130-135F.

 Notes